 Well, you will know when you watch it.
 But, these five are aware of what they have done, and they stick with their version of the story just to keep themselves off getting jail time and for being called murderers.
 Then there is Mary Louise (Meryl Streep) who wants justice for the ‘murder’ of her son.

-Mary wants custody of her grandchildren, and go into a courtroom drama to win the boys, while their mother Celeste strikes to defend her position as a mother.
+Mary wants custody of her grandchildren, and goes into a courtroom drama to win the boys, while their mother Celeste strikes to defend her position as a mother.
 There were sub-plots, like Renata being bankrupt and being deceived by her husband, who had been having an affair with their nanny.
 Jane trying to connect and find love in her co-worker Corey (Douglas Smith), Ed (Adam Scott), Madeline’s husband overheard a conversation about Madeline’s illicit affair and their married life was in shambles.
 But none of it made an impact.

 My Honest Take:

 Is it weird that I am invested in something that I am not even a part of?
 Big Little Lies imposes itself into your life and makes you feel like you are a part of what is happening.
-I had blocked everybody who could have ruined my viewing experience, as I did not want to watch the Season 2 one episode at a time and so I waited for the season 2 to end.
+I had blocked everybody who could have ruined my viewing experience, as I did not want to watch Season 2 one episode at a time and so I waited for the season 2 to end.
 I am disappointed.
 Let me clarify something; I am a huge advocate of this series.
 I loved it way too much when I started watching it.
 As mentioned previously, the first season made me cry, profusely because I felt strangled and wanted to escape the grasp of Perry (Alexander Skarsgård), instantly felt relief when Perry died.
 This is the same emotion of being invested that Season 2 failed to invoke in me.

 The first episode was everything that I was looking for, and with the gradual progress, the plotline seemed weak, and the sub-plot felt forced.
 Season 2 had dealt with some of the pressing issues of the society just like a whim and made me realize that I have been waiting for something that was not gratifying, much like my choice in men.
 I was trying to make sense and waited for the next scene to be something that will give me immense pleasure of witnessing a conflict, but as my choice in men has declined over the years, the series’ plot too went plummeting down the graph because there was nothing really happening.